Updated June 18, 2019

 • How big financial decisions would impact retirement

-• Estimated cost of college and how much financial aid is likely
+• The estimated cost of college and how much financial aid is likely

 • The impact of taking time off work to travel

-In comparison, Betterment only offers simple tracking of retirement goals.
+In comparison, Betterment only offers the simple tracking of your retirement goals.
 It estimates your portfolio balance over the years and your retirement income.
-If you're off track, it tells you how much you should save each year to get back on track.
+If you're off-track, it tells you how much you should save each year to get back on track.

 Human Advisors—Winner: Betterment

-Betterment's Premium service (available to those with $100k+) comes with unlimited access to real financial experts who can provide guidance on life events and investments outside of Betterment.
+Betterment's Premium service (available to those with at least $100k) comes with unlimited access to financial experts who can provide guidance on life events and investments outside of Betterment.

 Tax Strategy—Winner: Wealthfront

-Both offer tax loss harvesting to all clients with taxable accounts.
-But Wealthfront offers more advanced strategies for higher net-worth investors.
+Both Betterment and Wealthfront offer tax-loss harvesting to all clients with taxable accounts.
+However, Wealthfront offers more advanced strategies for higher net-worth investors.

-Wealthfront offers Stock-Level Tax Loss Harvesting to those with $100k+ (explained more below).
-For accounts $500k+, Wealthfront offers Smart Beta, which further minimizes the impact of taxes by weighing stocks in your portfolio more intelligently.
+Wealthfront offers US Direct Indexing to those with at least $100,000 in their account.
+For accounts with over $500,000, Wealthfront offers Smart Beta, which further minimizes the impact of taxes by weighing stocks in your portfolio more intelligently.

-Even though Betterment offers tax loss harvesting to all clients, you may not be eligible for it if your income is below a certain level.
+Additionally, even though Betterment offers Tax Loss Harvesting+ to all clients, you may not be eligible if your income is below a certain level.

 This advanced program purchases individual stocks from the S&P 500, not just ETFs.
 This allows for more tax reducing opportunities at the stock level.